w3c/sync-media-pub/docs-src/pages/sync-media-lite.md

 This user interface feature lets a user move between cues.
 When paired with the available [`group`](#group) values, it enables variation on the previous/next navigation feature, for example allowing a way to move to the next word, sentence, or paragraph.

+Cues may appear in a WebVTT file in any order, not necessarily in document flow order.
+They can be sorted by timestamp when it is necessary to calculate previous and next cues.

 #### Skip/escape

 A user listening to a narrated document has certain elements "set to skip", e.g. page number announcements might be turned off; or wants to "escape" from a complex structure, e.g. a table or nested list, and return to the main content flow.